What are the plan B rules and when do they come into force?

 Have the plan B rules been approved?

-MPs are expected to be given a vote on the measures on Tuesday.
+MPs are expected to be given a vote on the measures in the House of Commons on Tuesday.

 How prevalent is the omicron variant?

-At the same time as Mr Johnson’s press conference, health secretary Sajid Javid said in the Commons there are 568 cases of omicron confirmed, but that the true figure is estimated to be “probably closer to 10,000”.
+According to the latest update from the UK Health Security Agency, there are now 819 cases of omicron confirmed - but the true figure is already estimated to be “probably closer to 10,000”, as health secretary Sajid Javid told the Commons this week.

-He warned that cases could reach up to one million by the end of the month.
+He also warned that cases could reach up to one million by the end of the month.

 Will plan B slow the spread of omicron?